StuartMacKay/cookiecutter-django-library/README.rst

       - The URL of the site where the project is hosted, for example: https://github.com/StuartMacKay/django-library-project.
 Leave blank if you do not want to set the url right away.

+    * - repository_url
+      - <blank>
+      - The URL used to checkout the code, for example: git@github.com:StuartMacKay/cookiecutter-django-library.git.
+Leave blank if you do not want to set up the repository right away.

     * - package_name
       - django_app